FlowFuse/website/src/blog/2024/04/using-mongodb-with-node-red.md

 ---
-title: Using Mongodb With Node-RED
+title: Using MongoDB With Node-RED
-subtitle: Guide to integrating MongoDB database into Node-RED Applications, for retrieving, updating, and deleting data
+subtitle: Guide to integrating MongoDB database into Node-RED Applications, for writing, updating, and deleting data.
 description: Learn how to seamlessly integrate MongoDB, a NoSQL database, into your Node-RED applications with this step-by-step guide.
 Gain a fundamental understanding of MongoDB's key concepts and terminologies.
-date: 2024-04-05
+date: 2024-04-12
 authors: ["sumit-shinde"]
 image:
 tags: